JohnBorghi/github_for_sharing/jargon_busting.md

 **Repisitory:** A folder that contains all tracked files as well as the version control history.

+**Collaborator** A person who can make changes to the files in a repository. *Has to be invited to contribute by the repository owner.*

 **Commit:** A revision or change to a file in a repository.

-**Clone:** A version of a repository that resides locally, on your computer.

 **Merge:** Updating files by incorporating the changes introduced in new commits.